dcl-2019-04/curriculum/docs/model-eval.md

   - Start with the parameter that has the lowest mean CV error.
 In this case, that would be `span` = 0.25 (on the plot, `1/span` = 4).
   - Now, imagine sliding the one-standard-error range for `span` = 0.25 all the way to the left of the plot.
-Now, start sliding the range to the right until the first CV mean error is within its bounds.
+Then, start sliding the range to the right until the first CV mean error is within its bounds.
 In our case, the top of the one-standard-error range for `span` = 0.25 is approximately 20.6.
 The CV mean error for `span` = 1 is larger than this, but the next most complex model with `span` ≈ 0.871 is smaller, so we would choose this `span`.

 We saw above that if we knew the test error, we would choose `span` ≈